h4cc/awesome-elixir/README.md

 *Libraries for working with and manipulating images.*

 * [exexif](https://github.com/pragdave/exexif) - Pure elixir library to extract tiff and exif metadata from jpeg files.
-* [mogrify](https://github.com/route/mogrify) - An Elixir wrapper for ImageMagick command line..
+* [mogrify](https://github.com/route/mogrify) - An Elixir wrapper for ImageMagick command line.

 ## JSON
 *Libraries and implementations working with JSON.*